The Proclaimers

-The Proclaimers are a Scottish rock duo formed in 1983 by twin brothers Craig and Charlie Reid who were born on 5 March 1962.
-They came to attention with their 1987 single "Letter from America", which reached No. 3 in the United Kingdom, and the 1988 single "I'm Gonna Be (500 Miles)", which topped charts in Australia, Iceland and New Zealand.
+The Proclaimers are a Scottish rock duo formed in 1983 by twin brothers Craig and Charlie Reid (born 5 March 1962).
+They came to attention with their 1987 single "Letter from America", which reached No. 3 in the United Kingdom, and the 1988 single "I'm Gonna Be (500 Miles)", which topped the charts in Australia, Iceland and New Zealand.
+The duo's biggest album, Sunshine on Leith (1988) has been certified multi-Platinum in Australia and Canada, selling over 2 million copies worldwide, including around 700,000 in the United States.
 The Proclaimers have sold over 5 million albums worldwide.

 First active from 1983 as an acoustic duo, the Proclaimers moved toward band-oriented rock in later works.
-The Proclaimers' style draws from a diversity of influences, including country, folk, and punk rock.
+The Proclaimers' style draws from a diversity of influences, including country, folk and punk rock.
 Their playing range has included roots rock, alternative rock and folk rock, and their music is typified by their Scottish accents.
-The Proclaimers often tour internationally, and have released 12 studio albums since 1987, the most recent being 2022's Dentures Out, as well as three compilation albums and a DVD.
+The Proclaimers often tour internationally and have released 12 studio albums since 1987, the most recent being 2022's Dentures Out, as well as three compilation albums and a DVD.

-The band are also known for their support of Scottish independence, and have voiced support for Welsh independence.

 History

 Early lives

-Craig Reid and Charles Reid were born in Leith on 5 March 1962 and grew up in Edinburgh, Cornwall and Auchtermuchty.
+Craig and Charles Reid were born in Leith on 5 March 1962 and grew up in Edinburgh, Cornwall and Auchtermuchty.
 When they lived in Auchtermuchty, they attended Bell Baxter High School.